University of West London

-The University of West London (UWL) is a public research university in the United Kingdom with campuses in Ealing, Brentford, and in Reading, Berkshire.
+The University of West London (UWL) is a public research university in the United Kingdom with campuses in Ealing, Brentford, and Reading, Berkshire.

-The university has roots in 1860, when the Lady Byron School was founded, later Ealing College of Higher Education.
-In 1992, the then named Polytechnic of West London became a university as Thames Valley University.
+The university has roots in 1860 when the Lady Byron School was founded, later Ealing College of Higher Education.
+In 1992, the then-named Polytechnic of West London became a university as Thames Valley University (TVU).
 18 years later, after several mergers, acquisitions and campus moves, it was renamed to its current name.

 The University of West London comprises nine schools: The Claude Littner Business School, the London Geller College of Hospitality and Tourism, the School of Computing and Engineering, London College of Music, the College of Nursing, Midwifery and Healthcare, the School of Law, the School of Human and Social Sciences, the School of Biomedical Sciences and the London School of Film, Media and Design.

 History

-The University of West London traces its roots back to 1860, when the Lady Byron School was founded at what is now University of West London's Ealing campus.
+The University of West London traces its roots back to 1860 when the Lady Byron School was founded at what is now the University of West London's Ealing campus.
 The school later became Ealing College of Higher Education.

-The Slough campus was founded in January 1912 as a selective secondary school in William Street.
+The Slough campus was founded in January 1912 as a selective secondary school on William Street.
 By the 1960s, it had become Slough College of Further Education.
+In the 1960’s the St Mary’s Road site was known as Ealing Technical College, offering CNAA degrees in law (and others).
 In the 1980s it became Thames Valley College of Higher Education but was closed in 2011.

-In 1991, Ealing College of Higher Education, Thames Valley College of Higher Education, Queen Charlotte's College of Health Care Studies and the London College of Music were merged to become the Polytechnic of West London.
-Two years later, the polytechnic became a university under the Further and Higher Education Act 1992, and adopted the name Thames Valley University.
+In 1991, Ealing College of Higher Education, Thames Valley College of Higher Education, Queen Charlotte's College of Health Care Studies and London College of Music were merged to become the Polytechnic of West London.
+Two years later, the polytechnic became a university under the Further and Higher Education Act 1992 and adopted the name Thames Valley University (TVU).
 In 1994, the university merged with Northwick Park School of Nursing, Riverside College of Nursing and the North West Thames Regional Authority's AIDS unit.
 In 1995, it merged with the Berkshire College of Nursing and Midwifery.

 In 2004, the university merged with Reading College and School of Arts and Design, which had been founded in 1947 as Reading Technical College.
 Reading College's sites at Kings Road and Crescent Road became TVU sites.